direktiv/direktiv.github.io/docs/getting_started/error-handling.md

 ## Catchable Errors

 Errors that occur during instance execution usually are considered "catchable".
-Any workflow state may optionally define error catchers, and if a catchable error is raised Direktiv will check to see if any catchers can handle it.
+Any flow state may optionally define error catchers, and if a catchable error is raised Direktiv will check to see if any catchers can handle it.

 Errors have a "code", which is a string formatted in a style similar to a domain name.
 Error catchers can explicitly catch a single error code or they can use `*` wildcards in their error codes to catch ranges of errors.
 Setting the error catcher to just "`*`" means it will handle any error, so long as no catcher defined higher up in the list has already caught it.